The Best Floorstanding Speakers For 2025

 You definitely don’t want this because then you start sacrificing clarity in an attempt to make it audible.

-Due to the fact that these types of speakers are bigger, they also typically have more grunt so to speak.
+Due to these types of speakers often being larger, they also typically have more grunt so to speak.

-So even if you don’t use all of that additional power, the extra headroom is going to allow it push the audio that much easier; resulting in a significantly cleaner sound overall.
+So even if you don’t use all of that additional power, the extra headroom allows it to output the audio that much easier; resulting in a significantly cleaner sound overall.

 Is A Floor Stander Better Than A Bookshelf Speaker?